 This is my go-to method for those busy mornings.
 The result is not as creamy, but I do not mind a little bit of bite to my oats.
 Simply add the 1 part oats to 3 parts water into a saucepan.
 Bring to a boil and let boil for 1 minute.
 Turn off the heat and leave the saucepan on the hot element with the lid on.
 Let the oats ‘steam’ for about 8-10 minutes.
 Now they are ready to have extras and toppings added.

 For even more time-saving in the morning, prepare your oats the night before.
 Simply add the oats to your water or hemp milk in a glass sealable container, using a 1:2 ration of oats to liquid.
-Add your additional ingredients, including a pinch of salt and this Reishi Hot Chocolate Powder, and let sit covered in the refrigerator overnight.
-In the morning it is ready to eat.
-Add more hemp milk if it is too thick, or add some chia if it is too runny.
-Top with orange marmalade to complete the chocolate orange oatmeal for breakfast.
+Add the remaining ingredients, and let sit covered in the refrigerator overnight.
+In the morning, add more hemp milk if it is too thick, or add some chia if it is too runny.
+Top with orange marmalade to complete the orange chocolate oatmeal for breakfast.

 How To Make Oatmeal With Milk

 Traditionally milk is added after the oats are already cooked, this is because milk is prone to curdling if it reaches boiling temperature.
-I love adding homemade hemp milk to my oatmeal, mostly because it is so simple to make and reduces packaging, but also because the results are super creamy oatmeal that is high in protein but also adds a delicious creaminess.
+I love adding Hemp Milk to my oatmeal which is not only high in protein but also adds a delicious creaminess.
 Interested in making your own homemade hemp milk?
 See my simple Hemp Milk Recipe here.